Auto Delete Expired Documents in MongoDB with Node.js (TTL Index)

 Connect to MongoDB

-Connect to MongoDB and select the database of your choice:
+Connect to the MongoDB server and select the database:

 • JavaScript